Harvest Host Information

 SITE CLEAN UP

-• Harvest Hosts should collect any leftover produce.
-They may choose to donate, keep, or compost.
+• Harvest Hosts should collect any “forgotten” harvest bundles.
+You may choose to donate, keep, or compost.
 Many of our Harvest Hosts partner with food banks or local families in need to make use of any extra produce.
-A list of regional food banks and organizations will be supplied to the Harvest Hosts before the start of the season.
+Reach out to your Harvest Host Coordinator, Jackie | hello@area2farms.com | 703-835-0528 if you need any recommendations for donations.

 HARVEST HOST BENEFITS